halcmd - manipulate the LinuxCNC HAL from the command line

 Stops execution of realtime threads.
 The threads will no longer call their functions.

 Prints HAL items to stdout in human readable format. item can be one of "comp" (components), "pin", "sig" (signals), "param" (parameters), "funct" (functions), "thread", or "alias".
-The type "all" can be used to show matching items of all the preceeding types.
+The type "all" can be used to show matching items of all the preceding types.
 If item is omitted, show will print everything.

 Prints HAL items to stdout in the form of HAL commands.
 These commands can be redirected to a file and later executed using halcmd -f to restore the saved configuration. item can be one of the following: